Craigharrison79/MS1-Dental-Clinic/assets/docu/testing.md

 ## i-frame

-- **Issue:** Was slowing down the web loading time and also need to change the code in HTML (3rd party) to CSS as it was writen in the HTML code.
+- **Issue:** This was slowing down the web loading time and also I needed to change the code in HTML (3rd party) to CSS as it was writen in the HTML code.

      > **Solution:** Remove the unwanted parts of the code and create a CSS class.
 Transferring the code into the style sheet.

     ![sample-iframe](testing-code/iframe-map.png)

-- In the end!
-I just remove the whole 3rd party code [maps.ie](https://www.maps.ie/creat-google-map/) and embeded google map.
-Which the first time I try to embed google map the link was not  working.
+- In the end, I just removed the whole 3rd party code [maps.ie](https://www.maps.ie/creat-google-map/) and embeded google map.
+When I first tried to embed google map the link was not working.
 Map was not sizing right even after using CSS to improve the ratio of size.
-PLus the map was showing me wrong location.
+Plus the map was showing me the wrong location.
-But after using the 3rd party google map and then going back to embed google map from goolge, it was working.
-I don't 100% know why but I think styling the maps.ie and then change back to goolge map made it work.
-Wish I could explain this to you in more detail but I can't.
+But after using the 3rd party site I decided to go back to using google map to embed the map, and this time it was working.
+I don't know why but I think styling the maps.ie and then changing back to goolge map made it work.
+I wish I could explain this in more detail but I can't.

 ## Call Us button

 - **Issue:** Call us button move into the toggle button when on a smaller screen.
-I want the customers to be able to see it straight away when the website loading and the customer doesn't have to search for it.
+I wanted the customers to be able to see it straight away when the website loads and the customers doesn't have to search for it.

-    > **Solution:** To hide the button in Navbar toggle button on smaller screen and making it appear in hero img on smaller screen.
+    > **Solution:** To hide the button in Navbar toggle button on smaller screen and making it appear in hero image on smaller screen.
 Using d-lg-block and d-lg-none.
-    This work in reverse on bigger screens.
+    This works in reverse on bigger screens.

 ![sample-phone](testing-code/call-us-btn2.png)

 # Testing on devices

-Testing was done on different elements to see how the site preform and the responsiveness of the site.
+Testing was done on different elements to see how the site preforms and the responsiveness of the site.

 Browsers: